WholeFoodsCoop/Scannie-II/README.md

-# Scannie
+# Research
-WFC Scan tools for CORE-POS
+Tools for collecting research data from writen sources.